 BC-IYSI: 5 new sites announced

 GBF is supporting the BC Integrated Youth Services Initiative (BC-IYSI) to improve access to mental health, substance use and primary care for youth and young adults across British Columbia.
 The first centre was established in downtown Vancouver and, in June 2016, the BC government and partners announced the five communities of Kelowna, Campbell river, Prince George, Vancouver North Shore and Abbotsford, where the first phase of a $7.5 million investment in support of new Integrated Youth Services centres will be realized.
-The initiative is working closely with ACCESS-Open Minds on research and evaluation.

 2016 Recipient of the Dr. Samarthji Lal award for mental health research